yslen7/Djangoresume/README.md

 Project
 ```

+## Create data from shell
-Alternatively, fire up a shell and create a mock resume with commands similar to the following ones:
+If you like using objects from shell, create a mock resume with commands similar to the following ones (this is outdated):

 ```
 python3 manage.py shell